-With over 45 years of experience in business, government, politics and media, including two tours of duty in the White House and service as an assistant to Presidents Ford and Reagan, Peter Roussel, is now an author, public speaker, university instructor and television and radio commentator based in Houston, Texas.
+With over 45 years of experience in business, government, politics and media, including two tours of duty in the White House and service as an assistant to Presidents Ford and Reagan, Peter Roussel, is now an author/playwright, university instructor and media commentator based in Houston, Texas.

 In 2009 he was appointed to the Philip G. Warner Endowed Chair at Sam Houston State University where he is a member of the faculty in the Department of Mass Communication.

 From 1981-87 Mr. Roussel served in the White House under President Reagan as special assistant and deputy press secretary.
 His duties as a spokesman for the President of the United States included briefings of the White House press corps and accompanying President Reagan on domestic and foreign trips, including summit meetings with Russian President Mikhail Gorbachev at Geneva in 1985 and Iceland in 1986.
 On one of his first days in the Reagan White House he went to Phoenix, Arizona to handle media relations and serve as press spokesman for the landmark historic nomination of Sandra Day O’Connor as Associate Justice of the United States Supreme Court.